 Traditional metal braces have been used to treat millions of patients around the world, and for a good reason – they work.

 Today’s conventional metal braces are much more streamlined and visually appealing than they used to be.
-Comprising of thinner and smaller materials, traditional braces can now fix over and under bites and more complex dental issues like severe crowding.
+Comprising of thinner and smaller materials, traditional metal braces can now fix over and under bites and more complex dental issues like severe crowding.
 As the teeth are being gradually straightened, your bone structure will change with it.
 This leads to a better, fuller bite.

-How do traditional dental braces work?
+How do these teeth braces work?

 - Brackets – Brackets are small attachments that are bonded to the front of your teeth.
 They are joined with a non-damaging, secure dental adhesive.